Tag: Relationship Advice

 He learned how to give her emotional space without walking on eggshells around her.

-When I take you through my masculine confidence framework, I train you to forge an internal locus of control.
+In my coaching, I train you to forge an internal locus of control.

 This means you learn how to respond from the inside out instead of the outside in.